Research Director, Special Programs

-David Roberts is the Director for Technical Collections at the National Strategic Research Institute at the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.
+David Roberts is the Research Director for Special Programs at the National Strategic Research Institute at the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

 In his role with NSRI, Roberts is responsible for providing leadership and support for research across the broad array of elements related to chemical and biological defense.
 He oversees the execution of biological defense programs and works extensively with the Intelligence Community to support several mission sets in the area of applied science and basic research and development.

 Before his appointment at NSRI, Roberts worked in both clinical and research and development industries with MRIGlobal and Laboratory Corporation of America (Labcorp).
 He has more than 25 years of experience as a scientist, principal investigator and program manager and more than ten years of experience with mobile laboratories, including BSL-3 level Tier 1 Select Agents.

 While at MRIGlobal, Roberts was the BSL-3 lab manager and the diagnostic section manager, program manager and principal investigator for MRIGlobal’s Diagnostic Division.
 He successfully sold and executed more than $3 million in annual commercial revenue and participated in more than 15 funded clinical trials in support of FDA 510(k) and Conformite Europeenne mark submissions.